wormhole-foundation/wormhole-docs/learn/messaging/token-nft-bridge.md

 ### Key Features of the Token Bridge

-When tokens are transferred to a different chain, the Token Bridge creates wrapped versions of those tokens.
+The Token Bridge creates wrapped versions when tokens are transferred to a different chain.
 These wrapped assets represent the locked tokens on the source chain and allow users to interact with them on the destination chain.
-This mechanism ensures seamless functionality without the need for liquidity pools or native token swaps.
+This mechanism ensures seamless functionality without needing liquidity pools or native token swaps.

-The Token Bridge employs a universal token representation, compatible with various virtual machine (VM) data types.
+The Token Bridge employs a universal token representation that is compatible with various virtual machine (VM) data types.
 This allows the tokens to interact with decentralized applications (dApps) across different chains without issues related to differing token standards.

 ### Message and Payload Structure